RDiGregorio/automotive-reservation/README.md

 This application is meant for St Charles Automotive.
 It provides a set of endpoints that allow taking service reservations over the phone in a single step, as well endpoints for updating the customer, vehicle, and reservation information.
-Reservations are not allowed to overlap.
+Reservations are not allowed to overlap (this requirement was implied by customers needing to **secure** a time slot).

 I considered preventing reservations for dates that have already passed, but quite often information can be entered into a computer after the fact and back dated, so I'm being cautiously optimistic about that not being a requirement.